 Everyone has dreamt of going on African safari trips and connecting with nature, but that dream seemed so far off and unattainable.
 Safari is a Swahili word which means ‘long journey’.
-The safari-goers today can be in African bush within 24 hours of Heathrow and can by-pass the arduous up-country trek of previous years.
+The safari-goers today can be in African bush within 24 hours of Heathrow and can bypass the arduous up-country trek of previous years.
 With all of Africa at your disposal, where do you begin your journey?
 From the never-ending plains of Tanzania or the hidden waterways of Botswana Okavagano?
 Or maybe the adventurer in you will love the thrill of Uganda Gorilla Trekking?
 Or maybe paddling past lazing crocodiles or tailing pride of lions on foot is what appeals to your thrill-seeking soul?

 Your Choice of Safari

 The choice of safari narrows down in part to the wildlife.
 For the first-timers, the top five in the wish list- would be lion, leopard, buffalo, elephant, and rhino.
 Many places boast of these, but some have better odds than others.
-There are other equally exciting animals such as giraffe, zebras, and hippos, and let’s not forget the smaller ones such as chameleons and dung beetles to meerkats and hornbills.
+There are other equally exciting animals such as giraffes, zebras, and hippos, and let’s not forget the smaller ones such as chameleons and dung beetles to meerkats and hornbills.
 The good news is no matter what your choice is, you can never really go wrong.
-Each destination has its riches to offers, and the variety at almost all of them combined with the magnificent African backdrop will surely blow your mind.
+Each destination has its riches to offer, and the variety at almost all of them combined with the magnificent African backdrop will surely blow your mind.

 What’s Up With Gorilla Trekking in Uganda?